Introduction to Rust

 Get up to speed with Rust Fundamentals

 Everyone has their own unique learning needs.
-Ferrous Systems’ trainers work with you to ensure all attendees become familiar with Rust fundamentals like the Rust toolchain, syntax, basic types, and data structures before moving on to concepts unique to Rust, like ownership and borrowing.
+Ferrous Systems’ trainers work with you to ensure all attendees become familiar with Rust fundamentals like the Rust toolchain, syntax, basic types, and data structures.
+They then move on to concepts unique to Rust, like ownership and borrowing.
 You will learn how to write safe concurrent programs, leverage error handling, and use Rust’s documentation for research and troubleshooting.
 The training material is suitable for people using either Windows, macOS, or Linux-based systems.

 We combine theoretical input and hands-on exercises.